chenasraf/gi_gen/README.md

 <hr />

 GI Gen is an open source CLI to generate `.gitignore` files.
-It is completely cross-platform, and standalone (no dependencies), so you may literally use it for any project on any platform.
+It is completely cross-platform, and standalone (no dependencies - other than `git` itself), so you may literally use it for any project on any platform.

 You can run this CLI program to create or append a `.gitignore` file from a chosen list of template easily.